Drupal-FR/site-drupalfr/README.md

 The website **should** be located at this address: `http://127.0.0.1:8101/*`

+#### Traefik integration

+If there's a local traefik reverse-proxy on your development environment, you can access the site through http://drupalfr.docker/

+An alternative hostname can be provided by setting the DRUPAL_TRAEFIK_FRONTEND_RULE_HOSTNAME environment variable, for instance using a .env file.

 ### Notes about configuration

 We have switched from Features to Config split, Config ignore, Config installer.